lightning/bolts/04-onion-routing.md

 A node MAY forward an HTLC along an outgoing channel other than the one specified by `short_channel_id`, so long as the receiver has the same node public key intended by `short_channel_id`.
-Thus, if `short_channel_id` connects nodes A and B, the HTLC can forwarded across any channel connecting A and B.
+Thus, if `short_channel_id` connects nodes A and B, the HTLC can be forwarded across any channel connecting A and B.
 Failure to adhere will result in the receiver being unable to decrypt the next hop in the onion packet.